 (131), (133) Food Safety Inspections are to record actual inspection dates in the last year.
 Only dates from July 1, 2021 – June 30, 2022 are accepted.

-(141 – 152) Answer all questions pertaining to school garden plans.
+(141 – 152) Answer all questions pertaining to school garden plan.

 (153-164) Lines 153-164 take the time to explain each site’s Accountability Procedures.
 Conflicting information in this area will delay approval of your renewal.
 Submit the Point of Service (POS) Exception Request for each site where the POS cannot be located at the end-of-the line.
-The exception request form is located on the packet tab and the renewal webpage.
+The exception request form is located on the packet tab and the School Nutrition Programs Renewal webpage.

 Click Submit at the bottom of the page.

-Repeat steps 9 -11 for each site
+Repeat steps 9 -11 for each Site Info Sheet for your organization."

 The “Status” column says “Pending Submission” for all lines on the Applications tab.
 If any line has ‘error’ status, correct any errors and resubmit the form.